-The aggregate pre-Offer shareholding of our Promoter and Promoter Group as a percentage of the pre-Offer paid-up Equity Share capital of the Company is set out below:
+The aggregate pre-Offer shareholding of our Promoter and Promoter Group as a percentage of the pre-Offer paidup Equity Share capital of the Company is set out below:

-Name Pre-Offer equity share capital Post-Offer equity share capital
+Name Pre-Offer eq uity share capital Post-Offer equity share capital

-No. of pre- Offer Percentage of the No. of Post- Percentage of the post-
+No. of pre- Offer 0 No. of Post- Percentage of

-EquityShares held pre-Offer paid-up Offer Equity offerpaid-up Equity
+Equity Shares pre-Offer paid- Offer Equity the post-offer

-Equity Share Shares held Share Capital
+held up Equity Share Shares held paid-up

+Capital Equity

-Capital
+Share Capital

 Promoter

-Binod Kum [•] [•]

-Agarwal 5,90,57,490 88.38
+Binod Kumar Agarwal 5,90,57,490 88.38 [•] [•]

-[•] [•]

-Total (A) 5,90,57,490 88.38
+Total (A) 5,90,57,490 88.38 [•] [•]